Frank C. Aiello

 J.D.
 Wayne State University Law School 2001

-Professor Aiello is actively involved in Cooley’s efforts to support student career development and placement, serving as Vice-Chairperson of the school’s faculty committee focused on these issues.
-To further the relationship between the school and bar he frequently participated in bar related functions and serves on the Board of Directors of the Detroit Metropolitan Bar Association.
+Professor Aiello is active in Cooley’s efforts to support student career development and placement, serving as Vice-Chairperson of the school’s faculty committee focused on these issues.
+To further the relationship between the school and Bar he frequently participates in Bar related functions and serves on the Board of Directors of the Detroit Metropolitan Bar Association.

-Professor Aiello is also a member of the Board of Director of Affirmations, Metro Detroit’s community center for lesbian, gay, bisexual and transgender people and their allies.
+Professor Aiello is also Vice-President of the Board of Director of Affirmations, Metro Detroit’s community center for lesbian, gay, bisexual, transgender people and their allies.
+He also serves as advisor to the Auburn Hills campus LGBT student group.

 Professor Aiello teaches Property Law, Secured Transactions and Land Use Planning and Zoning Law.